ovhlabs/knowledge-base/en/_posts/ 2014-11-14-mounting-object-storage-on-your-server.markdown

 tenant=<RunAbove Tenant ID>
 password=<RunAbove Password>
 authurl=https://auth.runabove.io/v2.0
-#You may leave region blank if you wish to use SBG-1
+#You may remove the region line if you wish to use SBG-1
 region=BHS-1
 # security vs. performance
 verify_ssl=True